 4. Carry out maintenance on your Mac

 Your Mac is a lot like your car or your home in that it needs regular maintenance to keep it running smoothly and prevent problems.
 Carrying out maintenance tasks can also fix existing problems like Bluetooth issues.
-Maintenance tasks include running macOS maintenance scripts, freeing up RAM, clearing DNS cache, and reindexing Spotlight.
-Running all these tasks manually would be very time-consuming and, in the case of maintenance scripts, need a trip to Terminal to run commands.
+Maintenance tasks include clearing DNS cache, reindexing Spotlight, and repairing disk permissions, to name just a few.
+Running all these tasks manually would be very time-consuming and include Terminal commands or digging deep into System Settings.

 But you don’t have to do it manually.
-CleanMyMac X can do it for you.
-As well as the tasks we’ve already listed, it can speed up Mail, repair disk permissions, and thin out Time Machine snapshots.
+CleanMyMac can do it for you.
+As well as the tasks we’ve already listed, it can speed up Mail, thin out Time Machine snapshots, and manage background and login items.
 All of which should make your Mac run more smoothly and fix glitches.
-You can download CleanMyMac X for free here.
+You can download CleanMyMac for free here.
 Once you’ve downloaded and installed it, follow the steps below:

 5. Turn Bluetooth off and then on again